drgvszi/Catan/Reports/GameEngineReports/Sprint#4/README.md

 - You can use Road Building development card.
 - You can use Year of Plenty development card.
 - The resource cards were stolen successfully.
+- You have taken the last resource card from the bank.
+- You have taken the last two resource cards from the bank.
 - The resource cards were taken successfully.
 ## Player Turn
 ### Error Messages